-The only exclusive character that has been announced so far is Sojourn.
-The Overwatch 2 Hero Sojourn will come as a DPS character, blessed with enhanced movement mechanics, a deadly rail gun, and more, detailed in our Overwatch 2 Sojourn abilities guide.
+The Overwatch 2 Hero Sojourn is a DPS character, blessed with enhanced movement mechanics, a deadly rail gun, and more, detailed in our Overwatch 2 Sojourn abilities guide.
 Recent Overwatch 2 Sojourn gameplay leaks show the Canadian DPS with a mean knee slide and a fresh exo-suit that packs a hidden weapon.

 Returning Overwatch 2 Characters